James L. Collins

-James L. Collins (1883–1953) was a self-made oil man later turned banker and community philanthropist.
+James L. Collins (1883–1953) was an American businessman and philanthropist.
 Collins grew up in Weston, West Virginia.

-In the early 1920s, at the time of the discovery of Powell oil field in eastern Navarro County, Texas, and the nearby Mexia field in Limestone County, he formed a partnership with R.L.
+In the early 1920s, he formed a partnership with R.L.
 Wheelock in Corsicana, Texas.

-Collins soon became well known in the petroleum industry and active in community and church roles.
-He eventually won an election as an officer of the Mid-Continental Oil and Gas industry Association and of the Independent Petroleum Association of America, and served as director of Corsicana's First National Bank.
+Collins worked in the petroleum industry.
+He eventually won an election as an officer of the Mid-Continental Oil and Gas industry Association and of the Independent Petroleum Association of America, and worked as director of Corsicana's First National Bank.

-At his death in Corsicana, Texas in 1953, Collins' estate was apportioned among four major beneficiaries: a namesake parochial school, The Texas Scottish Rite Hospital for Crippled Children, St. Joseph's Orphanage of Dallas, and a scholarship fund to help graduates of Corsicana High School attend college.
+After his death in Corsicana, Texas in 1953, Collins' estate was donated to four major charities. these were a namesake parochial school, The Texas Scottish Rite Hospital for Crippled Children, St. Joseph's Orphanage of Dallas, and a scholarship fund to help graduates of Corsicana High School attend college.

-The James L. Collins Elementary School today has about 175 students in grades K-8.
-After thousands of awards and now nearing 60 years since their initial establishment, the local college scholarships continue to be awarded yearly to a few dozen students.
+The James L. Collins Elementary School, as of the 2023-2024 school year, has 138 students.
+The local college scholarship also continues to be awarded yearly to a few dozen students.